This article provides advice on shopping for a new computer or printer.

 Table of Contents

-Temple does not require students to own a computer.
+Depending on your particular program, you may or may not be required to own a computer.
 The University has over 100 computer labs throughout the campuses with over 4,000 workstations, including 600 computers and the latest software in the state-of-the-art TECH Center.
 Students use the resources in the labs to work and collaborate on papers, perform research and access the internet and email.

-A laptop is preferable because it is mobile, compact and ideal for taking advantage of Temple's free wireless Internet locations throughout campus.
+A laptop is preferable because it's mobile, compact and ideal for taking advantage of Temple's free wireless Internet locations throughout campus.
 The vast majority of students purchase them.
-Laptops, however, are vulnerable to theft and/or damage, so renters insurance might be something you’ll want to consider.
+Laptops, however, are vulnerable to theft and/or damage, so renter's insurance might be something you’ll want to consider.
 If you need a large screen for your major, you may want to consider a desktop for use in your room instead of a laptop.

 The purchasing decision is yours, but we suggest that you check with your particular school or college to see if a specific platform is recommended before you make your purchase.

-Microsoft Office 365 provides students with access to the latest version of Word, Excel, PowerPoint, OneNote and more.
-Students can download the software on up to five PCs and/or Macs at no charge.
-This offering is only available to currently enrolled students and is subject to change.
+Microsoft Office 365 provides current students, faculty and staff with access to the latest version of Word, Excel, PowerPoint, OneNote and more at no charge.
+Students can download the software on up to five PCs and/or Macs at no charge through TUportal.
+For details, see the ITS Microsoft Office page.

 Depending on your major, you may need additional software as well.
 Temple students can purchase a variety of software online including Adobe programs through ThinkEdu.
 For some software, you can save up to 80% off regular prices.

 Temple does not sell computers, but several major computer companies offer educational discounts.
 Some companies offer discounts for Temple students.
-To learn more, see the Computer Services Educational Discounts for Computer Equipment and Software page.
+To learn more, see the Information Technology Services Educational Discounts for Computer Equipment and Software page.

 Also, see each manufacturer's website for academic or educational sections.
 In addition, major discount retail stores offer sale prices that may compete with educational offers.